Woods College of Advancing Studies

 The Professional Studies Certificate is an end in itself for some students.
 For others, it may be applied toward completion of a bachelor’s degree.
 Whatever one’s ultimate goal, whether to qualify for promotion, initiate a career change, or earn an undergraduate degree, a Professional Studies Certificate can help to achieve that objective.

-Professional Studies Certificates may be obtained in Cybersecurity, Entrepreneurship, and Sustainability.
+Professional Studies Certificates may be obtained in Cybersecurity.

 Certificate requirements include the following: